esdc-devcop/esdc-devcop.github.io/docs/_guides/TLS_Certificate_Expiry.md

 To open a Ticket:

 * Navigate to [NSD](https://iservice.prv/eng/imit/nsd/index.shtml "NSD")
-* Enter 'Windows Server" on the first textbox and select "I have a windows server issue for Shared Services" from the drop down list.
+* Enter "Submit a Service Request or Report an Incident to Shared Services Canada (SSC)" from the drop down list.
+Select the options in the image below.
 ![NSD](../assets/TLSExpiration/NSD.PNG)

-* Is your production Url hosted on the _intranet_?
-If so, you will need to assign your ticket to the SSC Resolver group: **DC000152**.
-* Is your production Url hosted on the _internet/WPAZ_?
-If so, you will need to assign your ticket to the F5 Resolver group: **NW000430**

 * In the "Service Request Details" field specify:
-  * Please assign to the appropriate SSC Resolver group name: (choose either _intranet_ or _internet/WPAZ_).
+  * Specify whether your application is Intranet or Internet.
   * Your TLS certificate expirations date.
   * Your production URL.
   * List of Producton web server names.